appstersio/krates-registrator/README.md

 A new instance of the policy will be created for each matching node in etcd.
 The service instances will automatically be dynamically started, reloaded and stopped as the etcd configuration changes.

+If `ETCD_ENDPOINT=...` is configured, then etcd-configurable policies will be loaded from etcd.
+Otherwise, any configuration will be loaed from the `KONTENA_REGISTRATOR_SERVICES` path.

 ## Mechanism